Athletes

 of achieving.
 It provides a forum to compete not only in athletics but in life.
 Special Olympics' range of services, from motor activities programs to Unified Sports®, addresses the needs of individuals at their current functional level.
 It is a valuable support system that recognizes differences and celebrates accomplishments.

-Waiver and Release for Communicable Diseases - Review the Athlete's Code of Conduct and Important information regarding athlete medicals sheet and our Safety Protocols web page.
+- Review the Athlete's Code of Conduct and our Safety Protocols web page.

 - Have your family check out the Family Handbook